andrewDoing/andrewDoing.github.io/_posts/2023-10-2-Storage-Account-For-Distributed-Computing.md

 ## Introduction

 Have you ever needed to create a distributed system?
 Maybe you want the performance of splitting your workload across many container instances.
 Or maybe you need to ensure resiliency if any of those instances fatally crash.
 In any case, there are many solutions on Azure for accomplishing your scalability and resiliency goals for your system.
 Azure Storage Accounts are one of the simplest resources on Azure, but simultaneously one of the most useful, and reused building blocks across the Microsoft Cloud ecosystem.
 Blobs, leases, and queues are fundamental components that enable powerful patterns.
-Let's dig into why you should have Storage Accounts ready to go in your Azure toolbelt.
+Let's dig into why you should have Storage Accounts ready to go in your Azure toolkit.

 ## Provisioning your Storage Account